Flatness of Minima in Random Inflationary Landscapes

 \item For each set of random coeffcients $\vec{a}$ and $\vec{b}$, we search for a point that satisfies conditions~\eqref{def:multi-SR-conditions} within a particular range for fields $\phi_i$ by using the {\sc Mathematica}~\cite{mathematica} function\footnote{Of course, we wrote more code than just this one line function.}

 The search region within field space is rectangular with origin in the middle.
-The size of both sides of this region is twice the maximum of distances between origin and any stationary points of the potential.
-This is justified because we want a slow-roll region that is near a stationary point and the potential becomes steep far out from the origin in our potentials that are bounded from below.
+The size of both sides of this region is twice the maximum of distances between origin and any stationary points of the potential. \footnote{To be precise, we used \texttt{GroebnerBasis[]} to solve for zeros of the gradients of the potentials to find the extrema.
+However, this method actually turns the cubic polynomials into higher power polynomials (sometimes as high as 9-th order) thus making numerical solution highly sensitive to small change of gradient.
+For future work, we suggest to use \texttt{NSolve[]} directly instead and this might change the results slightly.} This is justified because we want a slow-roll region that is near a stationary point and the potential becomes steep far out from the origin in our potentials that are bounded from below.
 We do not want to falsely classify solutions as slow-roll simply by virtue of the fact the denominator, which is determined by the value of the potential, is large near infinity in field space.

 \item For particular conditions in~\eqref{def:multi-SR-conditions}, we have observational constraints of

 from measurements of scalar spectral index $n_s$ that directly restricts slow-roll parameters.
 We also note that since the $\xi$ condition implies $\eta$, the results from imposing $\xi$ should be smaller than those from $\eta$.